Fruitsbytes/Laravel-Moncash-Example/README.md

 You can use Ngrok to tunnel server responses

-### Create a Business
+### Setup a Business

-In the
+In the MonCadh portal, create a new __online__ business and get the credentals.
+You will also need to stup the Return URL + Alert URL

 #### Return Url

 MonCash server will signal your server directly to that URL
 > example : http://localhost/api/notify

-In production a good pratice would be that you put MonCash IP/DomainName in the Allowlist (Acceptlist or Whitelist) of the server for that specific endpoint.
+In production, a good pratice would be that you put MonCash IP/DomainName in the Allowlist (Acceptlist or Whitelist) of the server for that specific endpoint.

-To illustrate that this is not a connection initiated by you to the MonCash server we put it in the `/api` routes.
-It can be a different server that is specifically tailored to fulfill the transaction, differebt than the one used to display the products.
+To illustrate that this is not a connection initiated by you to the MonCash server, we put it in the `/api` routes.

+In a real world application, It can be a different server that is specifically tailored to fulfill the transaction, working in sync with the one used to display the products.

 On a local server, you can use [Ngrok](https://dashboard.ngrok.com/get-started/setup) to tunnel or `sail share` if you are using [Laravel Sail](https://laravel.com/docs/9.x/sail#sharing-your-site)